 GMs and Tournament Judges - GMs are not required to wear any special uniform.
 However, Umpires may be required to wear some form of branded clothing depending on the tournament being run and any possible sponsor requirements.
 You will be notified of this in good time prior to the Expo weekend.

 GrandCon provides its volunteers compensation based on the number of hours you are working and the level of responsibility you have chosen.

-- Volunteer Level 1: Volunteer for 8+ hours you earn a personalized GrandCon Volunteer "yellow" tee shirt.
+Volunteer Level 1: Volunteer for 12+ hours will earn you a free GrandCon badge and volunteer shirt.

-- Volunteer Level 3: Volunteer for 16+ hours you will earn weekend parking passes, plus level 1 and 2 benefits.
+Volunteer Level 2: Volunteer for 16+ hours will earn you weekend parking passes, plus level 1 benefits.

-- Potential Volunteers should not buy a badge if plan to volunteering for 12+ hours.
+Volunteers should consider not buying a badge if you plan on volunteering for 12+ hours.

 GrandCon does offer flexibility to volunteers, and better suit GrandCon's needs, as below.
 The minimum commitment we require from you varies depending on the level of commitment from about and the schedule type you chose volunteer under - please see below.

 Minimum time commitment: 12 hours from Friday at 7:00am until Sunday at 7:00pm, may include evening shifts.

 (These times may change slightly as GrandCon grows or new plans develop)

 Time commitment: 24 hours or more from Thursday 7:00am until Sunday at 7:00pm, may include evening shifts.